FLiER: Practical Topology Update Detection Using Sparse PMUs: Filtering

 \section{Filtering}

-In the previous section, we discussed how to approximate voltage shifts $\delta v'$ associated with several types of contingencies.
-Though this approach to predicting voltage changes is less expensive than a nonlinear power flow solve, it may still be costly for a large network with many contingencies to check.
-In the current section we show how to rule out contingencies without any solves by computing an inexpensive lower bound on the discrepancy between the observed voltage changes and the predicted voltage changes under the contingencies.
+In Section~\ref{sec:approx} we discussed how to approximate voltage shifts $\delta v'$ associated with several types of contingencies.
+This approach to predicting voltage changes costs less than a nonlinear power flow solve, but may still be costly for a large network with many contingencies to check.
+In the current section we show how to rule out contingencies without any solves by computing a cheap lower bound on the discrepancy between the observed voltage changes and the predicted voltage changes under the contingencies.

 For each contingency, we define the {\em fingerprint score}

 where $\Delta v$ is the observed voltage shift and $\delta v'$ is the voltage shift predicted for the contingency.
 For the contingencies we have described, $E \delta v'$ has the form